michaela10c/neurofeedback_analysis_pipeline/README.md

 cd neurofeedback_analysis_pipeline
 ```
 2. **Download the raw data**: The raw EEG data can be accessed from the provided source (e.g., an academic dataset repository).
 Once downloaded, place it in the `Faller_et_al_2019_PNAS_EEG_Neurofeedback_VR_Flight/` directory.
-3. **Download the preprocessed data**: Preprocessed data files are available for faster analysis.
-Download them from the provided source.
-After downloading, place the `preprocessed_data/` folder in the root directory of the repository.
-4. **Run the pipeline**: Once the data is in place, execute the notebook in the root directory.
+3. **Run the pipeline**: Once the data is in place, execute the notebook in the root directory.

 ## Contact